Best Things to do in Montepulciano, Italy Best Things to do in Montepulciano, Italy

 Discover the Hilltop Town of Pienza

 If you’re staying a night or two in Montepulciano, you can’t miss the charming hilltop town of Pienza.
-This beautiful town is just a 20-minute drive away, among the famous landscapes of Val d’Orcia.
-Above all, it’s renowned for its renaissance architecture and pecorino cheese!
+This beautiful town is just a 20-minute drive away, and it’s famous for its Renaissance architecture and pecorino cheese!
+We might have even preferred this village to Montepulciano ;)

 pienza italy hills tuscany